-St. Petersburg City Theatre Announces Auditions For A CHRISTMAS CAROL
+St. Petersburg City Theatre Announces Auditions for A CHRISTMAS CAROL

-St. Petersburg City Theatre announces auditions for their annual production of Charles Dickens' "A Christmas Carol."
+St. Petersburg City Theatre has announced AUDITIONS for their annual production of Charles Dickens' "A Christmas Carol".
 This year's show is adapted by David Middleton & Anthony Carregal, and directed by Stefanie Lehmann.
-Auditions will be held Sunday, October 17th at 2:00 pm.
+Auditions will be held Saturday, October 17th at 2:00 pm.

-Due to Covid-19 we have adapted our version of "A Christmas Carol" to be told with a cast of 10 actors performing all the roles in a socially distant format.
+Due to Covid-19 they have adapted their version of "A Christmas Carol" to be told with a cast of 10 actors performing all the roles in a socially distant format.
 There will be one actor cast as Ebenezer Scrooge and the rest of the troupe will play multiple roles.

 SCROOGE (Male, 50s - 70s) : one actor plays Scrooge for the entire action of the play.